1

 Benefit Associates often encounter challenges such as explaining complex benefits options to employees with varying levels of understanding, managing high volumes of inquiries during open enrollment periods, and ensuring accurate data entry to avoid coverage issues.
 They must stay up-to-date with changing regulations and company policies.
 Successful Benefit Associates develop strong communication and organizational skills to address employee concerns efficiently while maintaining confidentiality and compliance.

-What does a benefits associate do?
+What is a benefits associate?

 What is the difference between Benefit Associate vs Benefits Coordinator?